PDLT-University-of-York/test-split-site/docs/other-tools/mentimeter-presenting.md

 ![decorative](images/menti_joining_instructions.png)

 Include a quick ‘warmer’ or a question at the beginning to give your participants the chance to join Menti on their device and check that they can respond successfully (this can be a fun, socially-oriented question or something connected to the subject matter).
-You can include this after the instructions slide or alternatively use the ‘i’ shortcut key or press the ‘show/hide instructions’ button on the toolbar to display joining instructions on any slide.
+You can include this after the instructions slide.
+Alternatively, you can bring up joining instructions on your warmer question slide using the ‘i’ shortcut key or by pressing the ‘show/hide instructions’ button on the toolbar.

 ![decorative](images/menti_joining_instructions2.png)

-You can also use joining instructions on an introductory content slide to give a reminder to participants on how to join.
-This shows the instructions in a less intrusive way than the instructions slide, allowing you to include instructions in a more context-specific welcome slide which can be particularly useful for use with participants who are already familiar with Mentimeter.
+You can also bring up joining instructions on an introductory content slide to give a reminder to participants on how to join.
+This shows the instructions in a less intrusive way than the instructions slide, allowing you to include instructions in a more context-specific welcome slide which can be particularly useful when participants are already familiar with Mentimeter.

 ![decorative](images/menti_joining_instructions3.png)

 Once your participants have joined the presentation, they should not need to re-join to respond to your subsequent questions so long as these are in a single Mentimeter presentation.
-Should a participant become disconnected for any reason, you can display the joining instructions again on any slide as shown above.
+Should a participant become disconnected for any reason, you can display the joining instructions again on any slide by pressing the ‘i’ shortcut key.

 ## Controlling your presentation with 'Mentimote'